 It’s worth noting that this guide does contain some hefty Death Stranding story spoilers, so avert your eyes if you’ve somehow arrived at this page by accident.
-The Death Stranding PC release date is still a long way off, but we’re prepping plenty of guides so you’re ready from day one.

 Throughout Death Stranding you’ll come into contact with Mads Mikkelsen’s character who becomes a recurring boss fight across three Death Stranding episodes.
 If you want to learn how to beat Cliff in World War 1, World War 2, and Vietnam you’ve come to the right place.
 We’ll show you how to stop the combat veteran and immobilise his evil skeleton soldiers across the three time zones.
 We’ll also show you how to navigate the swamps and trenches and keep your equipment in check.